What Is a Fiduciary Advisor?

 The Independent Advisers Act of 1940, also known as the Advisers Act, doesn’t technically require an RIA to be a fiduciary, but it does prohibit RIAs from engaging in any fraudulent, manipulative, or deceptive behavior in their relationship with their clients.
 Even though the wording of the act doesn’t specify that an RIA must be a fiduciary, the Supreme Court held in SEC v.
 Capital Gaines Research Bureau in 1963 that this meant that all RIAs had a fiduciary responsibility and duty to their clients.

-According to the DOL’s definition of fiduciary, any financial advisor who advises on retirement planning or investments must act in the best interests of their clients.
+According to the Department of Labor’s (DOL’s) definition of fiduciary, any retirement advisor must act in the best interests of their clients.
 Advisors cannot conceal any conflicts of interest that arise and must inform their clients about them.
 The DOL Fiduciary Rule, which was proposed in 2017 and vacated in 2018, but has been resurrected by the DOL and SEC working together, expands this definition to include any advisor who provided retirement planning advice instead of only those who charged a fee.

 The Doctrine of Utmost Good Faith

-Anyone who’s interested in investing, saving for retirement or financial planning could benefit from the advice of a fiduciary financial advisor.
+Anyone who’s interested in investing, saving for retirement, and/or financial planning could benefit from the advice of a fiduciary financial advisor.
 A fiduciary can help anyone make the best choices for achieving their financial goals.
 While any fiduciary will advise what is best for their clients, it’s important to choose the right kind of fiduciary for your financial goals.

 Why Do I Need a Fiduciary?

 A fiduciary advisor is required to provide only the advice that will be best for their clients.
-Because they’re beholden only to the law and not to a company agenda, a fiduciary can provide better advice and customer service.
-Fiduciaries are required to put their clients’ interests before their own.
+Because they’re beholden only to the law and not to a company agenda, fiduciaries can provide better advice and customer service.
+Fiduciaries are required to put their client’s interests before their own.

-Where a regular financial advisor could recommend a course of action that was good for a client but better for the advisor’s commission, a fiduciary advisor is bound to only advise what is best for the client.
-With a fiduciary, clients can trust that they are receiving the advice that will be of the greatest benefit to them and that they won’t be missing out on a better opportunity because of an advisor’s ulterior agenda.
+Where a non-fiduciary financial advisor could recommend a course of action that was good for a client but better for the advisor’s commission, a fiduciary financial advisor is bound to only advise what is best for the client.
+With a fiduciary, clients can trust that they are receiving advice that will be of the greatest benefit to them and won’t miss out on a better opportunity because of an advisor’s ulterior motives.